augpath/CONCLAVE/README.md

 print(f"Clustered {len(df_clustered):,} cells")
 ```

-`flowsom_rscript`/`depeche_rscript` don't need to be passed manually — their path is
+`flowsom_rscript`/`depeche_rscript` don't need to be passed manually while their path is
 auto-detected from the installed package.
 Pass them only to point at your own copy of a script.

 **Resuming.** By default, re-running with the same `outdir` skips whatever's already completed
-and only runs what's new or missing — add a clustering method and only that method runs.
+and only runs what's new or missing; add a clustering method and only that method runs.
 Pass
 `force_restart=True` to ignore existing checkpoints and start from scratch.

 **Partial failures.** If one clustering method fails (for example, R isn't set up for